cortexrd/Knack-Toolkit-Library/README.md

 -   **convertDateToIso**: Converts a date string from US to ISO format.
 US is for various Knack functions like API calls and filtering, whereas ISO is for HTML objects like calendar input types.
 -   **getLastDayOfMonth**: Pass a date string and it will return the last day of that month, as a string, is ISO or US format.
 -   **injectCSS**: Used internally to add custom styles at run-time based on user’s settings.
+-   **toggleMode**: Toggles back and forth between the Prod and Dev modes.
+Only for Developer role.
+This is invoked when the version info bar is clicked.

 ### A note about knAPI